 Season: Year round, but October - April is recommended to avoid excessive summer heat.
 Like most desert routes, avoid dirts roads and washes during and directly after heavy rains.

-Technical Rating: Mostly green with some mild blue sections.
+Technical Rating: Mostly green with some blue sections.

 Recommended Vehicle: SUV or truck with 4x4

 Adventure Vans: Sprinter 4x4s not recommended for the interior jeep trails.
 You should be able to explore some of the outer perimeter trails like Queen Canyon and Valve Two Road.

 Need a Rig?

 We partner with respected rental outfitters in across the country.
 If you or a friend needs a rig, consider one of our partners.